everledger/fabkit/README.md

 - peer0.org3-couchdb
 - cli

-Then complete your network setup adding the other organisations to the channel:
+Then complete your network setup adding the other organizations to the channel:

 ```bash
 # join org2 peer0 to mychannel